 Related Forum Questions

-- I need to recover my lanitaparker (username) jotform account
+- I need assistance changing my account username

 How to View Your Account Activity LogsAdded: May 3, 2016